TiendaNube/api-docs/guides/Payment Provider/README.md

 The payment methods `boleto`, `ticket`, `bank_debit`, `debit card`, `wallet`, `wire_transfer` and `cash`, all share the same events workflow.

-The payment method credit_card has it's own workflow to support all the `credit_card` specific transaction events.
+The payment method credit_card has its own workflow to support all the `credit_card` specific transaction events.

 ## Infrastructure
 It is important to take into account that Nuvemshop is a platform with 50K+ stores.
 This means the implemented backend will need to be able to handle high-traffic loads.
 All the necessary scaling, performance monitoring and alert triggering architecture must be implemented.